Trusted WordPress tutorials, when you need them most.

 Next, you’ll need a WordPress events calendar plugin to create an events calendar on your WordPress site.

-We will use The Events Calendar plugin for our tutorial.
-It is a powerful event management system for WordPress and offers lots of features.
-You can easily use it to add events and manage organizers and venues.
+For our tutorial, we will use the Sugar Calendar plugin.
+It is a powerful yet beginner-friendly event management system for WordPress that offers many features.
+You can easily add events and manage organizers and venues with it.
+See our complete Sugar Calendar review for more details.

-First, you’ll need to install and activate The Events Calendar plugin.
-For more details, check out our guide on how to install a WordPress plugin.
+First, you’ll need to install and activate the Sugar Calendar plugin.
+For more details, see our guide on how to install a WordPress plugin.

 Creating a User-Submitted Events Form